philyboysmith/wsrt/content/collections/pages/what-we-do.md

 sitemap_change_frequency: weekly
 sitemap_priority: 0.5
 parent: e2e07a7f-e648-44ec-b3c7-7b5b003cd53f
-updated_by: cae59c31-1013-4345-ad1a-f03e9945a36f
+updated_by: 6662aa76-9cd8-45d9-990e-3dfc8e51c38a
-updated_at: 1715633855
+updated_at: 1718313006
 page_builder:
   -
     id: lt73fpn4
     article:
       -
+        type: heading
+        attrs:
+          level: 3
+        content:
+          -
+            type: text
+            text: 'We’re a small but passionate team, packed with knowledge, experience and, most importantly, a strong love for rivers and wildlife. '
+      -
         type: paragraph
         content:
           -
             type: text
-            marks:
+            text: 'Working closely with partners across our catchment area, our focus is on working collaboratively to help improve river health, enabling the wildlife who live here to thrive, and ultimately ensuring these precious habitats are here for generations to enjoy. '
       -
+        type: paragraph
+        content:
+          -
-                type: bold
+            type: text
-            text: 'We collaborate with and convene all the partners required to enable wildlife to thrive in our riverscape' -
+            text: 'In a nutshell we:'
+      -
         type: bulletList
         content: